 We thank Dr Cooklin for coming to talk to us again

 Thursday 7th June

-Dr Roy Jogiya
+Dr Roy Jogiya may join us

 Consultant Cardiologist - Kingston Hospital and St Thomas'